humumShaikh/UVM/and_gate/README.md

 15. The VSCode terminal will be open and henceforth we will be using this vscode terminal, you may close the windows terminal in the background.
 16. Now all the commands from here are supposed to be typed in the VScode terminal
 17. Type in terminal  vlib  <name_you_want_to_give_to_your_work_library>      (this is necessary, recommended to give the name of your project i.e. <and_gate_lib>)
+18. This will make the work library alias as and_gate_lib  as per questa's requirements.
+19.  now if you have the design and sim files just copy it from the windows gui into this project folder (not the library folder, just outside it)